Government-to-government consultation

 Executive Order 13175.

-The outcome of this EIS may affect or apply to tribal resources.
-Therefore, BPA will meet its federal requirements to consult with affected tribes throughout the development of the EIS.
-BPA and tribes will jointly evaluate and address the potential effects, if any, of the proposed action.
+BPA will continue meet its federal requirements to consult with affected tribes after release of the EIS.
+BPA and tribes will continue to jointly evaluate and address the potential effects, if any, of the proposed action.
 These consultations will be conducted in accordance with Executive Order 13175 "Consultation and Coordination with Indian Tribal Governments" (65 FR 67249), the president's memorandum of April 29, 1994, "Government-to-Government Relations with Native American Tribal Governments" (59 FR 22961), agency-specific guidance on tribal interactions and applicable natural and cultural resource laws and regulations (e.g., National Environmental Policy Act, Endangered Species Act, National Historic Preservation Act, and Migratory Bird Treaty Act).
 More information is available in

 BPA’s Tribal Policy.